hsflabstanford/media-impacts/README.md

 # media-impacts
-Code and data to reproduce the paper "Documentary films can increase nationwide interest in plant-based food"
+Code and data to reproduce the paper "Documentary films can increase nationwide interest in plant-based food".

 To reproduce figures from saved results: run the notebooks in the **visualization** directory.
 Specifically: